arashlabafian/react-native-chart-ui/README.md

 ## Features

-- ✅ iOS Support:
+- 🚧 iOS Support (In Development):
   - Bar Charts, Line Charts (requires iOS 16.0+)
   - Pie Charts (requires iOS 17.0+)
-  - **Note**: iOS implementation is functional but still in active development
+  - **Note**: iOS implementation is still in active development and not feature-complete
 - ❌ Android Support: In development
 - ❌ Web Support: Not planned